Khobragade Multispeciality Hospital

 • Size and number of fibroids

-At this stage, doctors create a customized treatment plan.
-Importantly, not all fibroids require immediate treatment.
-Therefore, the approach depends on individual needs.
+Fibroids treatment planning at this stage involves creating a customized and patient-specific treatment plan.
+Importantly, not all fibroids require immediate intervention.
+Therefore, the management approach depends on individual health needs and clinical findings.

 • Severity of symptoms